 This withdrawal action drops all courses (current semester and future semesters) offered through resident instruction, continuing education, and World Campus.

-The deadline for withdrawing is 5:00 p.m. on the last day of classes.
+The deadline for withdrawing is 5:00 p.m. on the last day of classes for a given semester.

 A "W" symbol will appear in the grade column on a student's transcript for all courses still in session on the effective date of withdrawal.
-Courses that ended before the effective date of the withdrawal will be grade reported following normal conventions.
+Courses that ended before the effective date of the withdrawal will follow normal grade-reporting conventions.
 All courses that have not yet started as of the effective date of the withdrawal will be deleted and no entry will appear on the student's transcript.

 Degree students who withdraw from the University must apply for re-enrollment if they wish to return to degree status (see Senate Policy 58-00).